Lyam0udi/Lyam0udi/README.md

   <p>
     <h1>About Personal Stuffs : </h1>

   - 🧑🏻 Some of my hobbies are drawing 🎨, sport ⚽ and gaming 🎮.
-I'm also learning chess game ♟️;
   - 🎓 I had my engineering degree recently in **Softwares & Intelligents Systems**;
   - 📫 If you want to contact me, I can be reached via [lyamoudi.ilias@gmail.com](mailto:lyamoudi.ilias@gmail.com).
   </p>